 This coming up Saturday, February 26th, the Anchor will be playing host to a Loaf Off.
 It is a meatloaf competition from 11-1 that supports the Make a Wish Foundation.
 Admission is $10 for adults and $5 for children (5-12).
 So there are two reasons I am putting this on the blog.
 Number one is that events involving food and supporting charity are absolutely awesome.
 We are huge supporters of them when we can be.
 Second, Phil has entered the competition and will be making his delectable meatloaf.
 He has named it “The Smoked Trinity.”
 So we hope to see everyone on Saturday.
 Both of us will be at the chainfree table serving meatloaf and having fun raising money for an amazing cause.

 NOTE: The Metro Grill in Andover is no longer owned by Chef Michael Gonzalez, so the food and menu may have changed.
-Chef Gonzalez still operates the Metro Grill in Towne East as well as a freestanding building at the Waterfront shopping center.
+Chef Gonzalez operates the Metro Grill on West Central.

 The famous Metro Grill, dominator of Towne East mall food, has finally opened up a second location in a free standing building.
 Their new location, called Metro Grill II, is way out there in Andover, just north of Andover Rd and Kellogg.
 We were excited to try the place out minus the mall atmosphere, so on Saturday night we dropped by and were surprised to see just how popular the new location has become.
 There appear to be some initial growing pains; they were out of flan and soup, and the pop machine was down.